its-rigs/Trolly/README.md

 This class holds the bulk of all the methods for communicating with the trello API and returning the Trello objects.
-A client instance is required by every Trello object, because of this it makes extending and overiding methods in this class very effective as it effects all objects simultaneously.
+A client instance is required by every Trello object, because of this it makes extending and overiding methods in this class very effective.
+This is where you would override the creating of an object, e.g. a Card, with your own object.

 ### Trello Object

 This class is inhereted my all Trello object classes ( Board, List, Card, etc ).
 The class takes only one argument, a Trello client instance.
-It also masks calls to the client as belonging to the class ( for creating objects ).
-This allows the library to be more modular.
+It masks calls to the client as belonging to the class ( for the purposes of modularity ).
+There are also a number of methods for fetching ( Board, List, etc ) JSON from the API.
+Since the only thing that differs from class to class is the base URI, this is taken as the only argument.

+There are a number of methods for creating Trello objects.
+The createOBJECTNAME methods in this class can be extended easily by passing them keyword arguments.

 ### Extending Trello Classes